mingcongzhang/psi/README.md

 # Venue Ticketing

-As a coding exercise. this simple API helps customers find, hold and reserve venue seats.
+As a coding exercise, this simple API helps customers find, hold and reserve venue seats.
+It is frameworked by Spring Boot 2.

 Assumptions:
 1. Total number of seats is 100; there are 10 rows each of which has 10 seats